Links on Android Authority may earn us a commission. Learn more.

 - Motorola My UX: Motorola calls its Android software customizations My UX.
 From a user perspective, it looks almost identical to stock Android.
 That’s the good news.
 Motorola’s software then augments Android 11 mostly through the separate Moto app.
 This app is where you can take advantage of Motorola’s tools, such as the chop-on flashlight or twisty camera.
 It also simplifies the process of setting up the phone and adjusting things such as wallpapers, styles, the display, gaming, and more.
 Gaming, for example, allows you to mute calls/notifications as well as disable certain screen gestures that might be misinterpreted during a game.
 It’s all good.

 - System updates: Motorola has committed to two major system updates for this phone in addition to three years of security updates, applied monthly or quarterly depending on various factors.
-This isn’t the absolute best commitment in the market, but it’s acceptable.
+This isn’t the absolute best commitment in the market, and it has fallen behind the competition since launch.
+Though Motorola announced an Android 12 update for this phone, the Edge (2021) is still waiting on the OS upgrade.
+Google and Samsung offer much better software commitments for devices that are in the same price range as the Motorola Edge, so if you’re serious about software support, the Edge is left rather blunt.

 - Verizon Adaptive Sound: The Motorola Edge is one of the first handful of phones to reach the market with Verizon’s proprietary Verizon Adaptive Sound (VAS).
 This is a new software-based tool that changes the sound experience when connected to Bluetooth headphones, smart speakers, or car stereos.
 The good news is that it works with any type of content, such as music or movies.
 VAS expands the soundstage in a clear way when you’re listening and it allows for customization, individual sound profiles, and such.
 I tested it out via my Bluetooth headphones and can confirm that it impacts the sound in an interesting way.
 I’m not sure it will appeal to everyone, but at the very least it’s something to futz with if you like to personalize your device’s audio signature.

 - Connectivity: The Motorola Edge (2021) supports Verizon’s sub-6GHz and mmWave 5G, as well as T-Mobile/Metro’s sub-6GHz 5G.
 We tested the phone on Verizon’s 5G network and found it did really well.
 It was quick and speedy on the data connection.
 However, for all others US carriers, the unlocked model supports LTE 4G only.
 That’s a real shame.
-Beyond cellular data, the phone supports Wi-Fi 6E, which is the top available Wi-Fi tech, as well as Bluetooth 5.2, the most current Bluetooth tech.
-These category-leading specs help future-proof the phone, meaning those who hold onto it for a few years will find themselves always able to get the best from their Wi-Fi and Bluetooth radios.
+Beyond cellular data, the phone supports Wi-Fi 6E, which is the top available Wi-Fi tech, as well as Bluetooth 5.2, the most current Bluetooth spec.
+These category-leading capabilities help future-proof the phone to some degree, meaning those who hold onto it for a few years will find themselves always able to get the best from their Wi-Fi and Bluetooth radios.

 Motorola Edge specs